+Band saw blade 3/4" x 93-1/2", 3 TPI (teeth per inch).
 Durable, high-quality materials – silicon and low-carbide steel – used to make this blade.
+According to manufacturer, the blade is Ideal for re-sawing thick stock.
 Blade runs cooler and lasts longer, plus it's effective with low tension, therefore requiring less horsepower to operate.
 Thin kerf (slit created by cutting).

-Matrix II High Speed steel edge for heat and wear resistance, with 8% cobalt content for added durability and wear.
+Matrix II High Speed steel edge for heat and wear resistance, with 8% cobalt content for added durability & wear.
 Also, tooth hardness rating is high for better wear.
 Alloy steel backer for fatigue resistance.
 Ideal for thick, medium, and thin gauge metal cutting.
-30-day money-back guarantee.
+30-day money back guarantee.

-This product received a few complaints about the blades breaking easily and not being able to cut through stainless steel.
+This product received overwhelming positive reviews from purchasers, a very few complaints about the blades breaking easily, and not being able to cut through stainless steel.

 About 15-20% of purchasers thought the blades were too thin (too easily breakable) and/or not sharp enough.

+64 1/2" by 1/2".
 Blade is made from premium grade steel to resist heat buildup, prolonging blade life.
 Optimized tooth geometry for best performance during cutting.
-Manufacturer states their saw blades are designed to fit most popular brand band saws, including 9 and 10-inch band saws.
+Manufacturer states their saw blades are designed to fit most popular brand band saws, including 9" and 10" band saws.